robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 # It's Definitely Not Nothing #review

 I can already see you sitting there like "That's an incredibly cool and heartwarming story bro, but how *exactly* do we build this garden?
-Like, what are the ==*actual mechanics*== you're gonna bring to the table to make this *goofy ass* metaphor work?"
+Like, what are the *actual mechanics* you're gonna bring to the table to make this *goofy ass* metaphor work?"

 > 🅰️ `CONTEXT`
 > 🔊 *`Big orchestral impact sound`*